List of Art Deco theaters in Metro Manila: Capitol Theater

-Situated in Escolta Street in Binondo, the Capitol Theater was designed by Juan Nakpil, and built in 1935.
+Situated on Escolta Street in Binondo, the Capitol Theater which was managed by members of the Tuason business family, was designed by Juan Nakpil and was inaugurated in January 1935.
 With the strong presence of symmetry, geometric shapes, and the occasional presence of graceful curves, the design is strongly identified with the Art Deco visual arts design style which was very popular during the 1930s.
-It was renamed Daitoa in 1944, and after the Americans returned the following year, the theater became a social hall and the building also housed the Silver Slipper, a nightclub popular among Americans.
+On 11 February 1942 it was one of six first-class movie theaters in Greater Manila which reopened after the Japanese invaded the city.
+The others were the Lyric, also on Escolta, the Avenue, the Ideal, and the State on Rizal Avenue, as well as the Times on Quezon Boulevard.
+It was renamed Daitoa Gekijo on 15 July 1944, and after the Americans returned the following year, the theater became a social hall and the building also housed the Silver Slipper, a nightclub popular among Americans.